cloudmesh/classes/docs/source/i524/2017/technologies.rst

     different users or tables.Fusion Table uses two-layer storage, Bigtable and Magastore.
 The information rows are stored in bigdata table called *Rows*, user can merge the multiple table in to one, from multiple users.
-“Megastore is a library on top of bigtable”. :cite:`GoogleFusionTable2012` Data visualization is one
+"Megastore is a library on top of bigtable". :cite:`GoogleFusionTable2012` Data visualization is one
     the feature, where user can see the visual representation of their data as soon as they upload it.
 User can store the data along with geospatial information as well.

 66. CINET

-    A representation of connected entities such as “physical, biological and social phenomena”:cite:`www-bi.vt.edu` predictive
+    A representation of connected entities such as "physical, biological and social phenomena" :cite:`www-bi-vt-edu` predictive
     model.
-Network science has grown its importance understanding these phenomena Cyberinfrastructure is middleware tool helps study Network science, :cite:`www-portal.futuresystems.org/projects/233`
+Network science has grown its importance understanding these phenomena Cyberinfrastructure is middleware tool helps study Network science, :cite:`www-portal-futuresystems-org-projects-233`
-    “by providing unparalleled computational and analytic environment for researcher”.
+    "by providing unparalleled computational and analytic environment for researcher".

     Network science involves study of graph a large volume which requires high power computing which usually cant be achieve by